na-na-hi/renget/archive/how2playba.md

 # /bag/ Newfag guide
+You get the youtube gems for free, regardless of any action you take.
+If you want to fill in the poll go [here and scroll down](https://www.youtube.com/@bluearchive_Global/community)

 No, it is not too late to play the game.
 The best time to start is now.
 Not just a reroll guide.
 Scroll to the bottom for my last edit date.
 This guide is not outdated.